BTW, I use Arch!

-Everything is fresh and cutting edge in the rolling release model.
-You don’t have to upgrade operating system from one version to another.
+Everything is fresh and cutting-edge in the rolling release model.
+You don’t have to upgrade the operating system from one version to another.
 Just use the pacman command and you always have the latest version.

 This makes Arch one of best rolling release Linux distributions.

 Arch Linux has plenty of software in its repository.
 The AUR extends the software offering of Arch Linux.
 You get a huge number of software with AUR in Arch Linux.

 AUR is a community-driven approach to providing newer applications.
 You can search and install applications with the help of an AUR helper tool.

 5. Sense of accomplishment

 As James Clear mentions in his book Atomic Habits, human brain loves a challenge, but only if it is within an optimal zone of difficulty.